microsoft/ApplicationInsights-JS/AISKU/README.md

 This version comes with the bare minimum amount of features and functionalities and relies on you to build it up as you see fit.
 For example, it performs no auto-collection (uncaught exceptions, ajax, etc).
 The APIs to send certain telemetry types, like `trackTrace`, `trackException`, etc, are not included in this version, so you will need to provide your own wrapper.
 The only api that is available is `track`.

-## Application Insights Upgrading to New SDK Version
+## Upgrading from the Old Version of Application Insights
 Breaking changes in the SDK V2 version:
-- To allow for better api signatures, some of the apis such as trackPageView, trackException have been updated.
+- To allow for better API signatures, some of the apis such as trackPageView, trackException have been updated.
 Running in IE8 or lower versions of the browser is not supported.
 - Telemetry envelope has some changes due to data schema updates.

 If you are using the current application insights PRODUCTION SDK (1.0.20) and want to see if the new SDK works in runtime, please update URL depending on your current SDK loading scenario: